WiktorSob/transcription/README.md

 ```
 ## Usage

+To run this, you need to create new GCP project and enable speech-to-text API.
+Other than that, you need to set up a stoage bucket and provide a URI to it and its name as env variables.
+AFter succesful authorization, you should be able to run the transcription job.

 For now, files can be transcribed in batches.
 You can select text file with links to youtube videos and specify transcription language code ([BCP 47 codes](https://www.techonthenet.com/js/language_tags.php)):

 ```python